 Although we record and analyze different types of brain oscillations, our focus is on “gamma” oscillations (30-80 Hz).
 Our grand goal is to understand the neural mechanisms underlying high-level cognition.
 Gamma oscillations are modulated by high-level cognition, but can also be induced in the visual cortex by presenting certain visual stimuli such as bars and gratings, and gamma oscillations are highly dependent on the properties of the visual stimulus, such as its size, spatial frequency, contrast, etc. Further, these stimuli are linked with certain neural mechanisms, such as gain control, excitation-inhibition (E-I) balance, and normalization.
 Finally, a lot of modeling studies have shown how circuit-level implementation of certain mechanisms affects gamma oscillations.
 Therefore, it is possible to find “links” between gamma with (i) cognitive functions, (ii) mechanisms such as gain control and E-I balance, and (iii) their circuit-level implementations.
-We think that a thorough understanding of these links will allow us to understand the circuit mechanisms underlying high-level cognition.
+We think that a thorough understanding of these links will allow us to understand the circuit mechanisms underlying high-level cognition, even though these oscillations may be a reflection of (rather than playing a causal role in mediating) these processes (Ray and Maunsell, 2015, Trends in Cognitive Sciences).

 Research Highlights